dzianisv/dzianisv.github.io/notes/Embedded/STM32-SystemBootloader.md

 ## DFU
-- Donwload DFU bootloader from https://github.com/devanlai/dapboot
 - Bootloader for STM32F103 boards, for use with the Arduino_STM32 repo and the Arduino IDE:  https://github.com/rogerclarkmelbourne/STM32duino-bootloader/blob/master/binaries/maple_mini_boot20.bin
+- Donwload DFU bootloader from https://github.com/devanlai/dapboot.
+I tried this but I didn't manage to start a bootloader on the board by pressing boot0 and reset.

 - Maple DFU: https://github.com/jonatanolofsson/maple-bootloader
 - LeafLabs DFU: http://github.com/leaflabs/maple-bootloader